 Have you ever dealt with a supply chain issue and said, “If I had only known sooner we could have done something about it?”
-TraceLink Agile Process Teams for Supply Chain Issue Management (APT-SCIM) is a workflow-driven, multienterprise collaboration solution for capturing, analyzing, resolving, correcting, and preventing supply chain issues.
+TraceLink Supply Chain Work Management is a workflow-driven, multienterprise collaboration solution for capturing, analyzing, resolving, correcting, and preventing supply chain issues.
 Digitalizing the supply chain issue management process provides actionable visibility at all levels of the organization and across the end-to-end supply chain.
-With the TraceLink APT-SCIM solution you will never be caught by surprise when a supply chain issue strikes.
+With the TraceLink Supply Chain Work Management solution, you will never be caught by surprise when a supply chain issue strikes.

 Capability One: Actionable Issue Visibility for Managers and Executives Across the Extended Enterprise

 Dashboards provide real-time visibility into all supply chain issues across the extended enterprise.
 Managers and executives at both your company and across your supply chain partners get full visibility into incidents, trends, and the resolution status.
 Unlike most scorecards that report on what happened in the past, dashboards provide status of active resolution processes.
 You and your supply chain partners work from a single source of shared truth as you collaborate to resolve issues.
 And leadership teams have the visibility they need to apply additional resources when the situation demands it.

 Capability Two: Assign the Right Team of Subject Matter Experts